ntrinaini23/Numbers_Recognition/README.md

 Reproducible Hand Gesture Recognition (0-9)

 This repository contains the code for training and running a hand gesture recognition system for digits 0-9.
-It details the steps involved in training the model using a digit gesture dataset (dataset not included).
+It details the steps involved in training the model using a digit gesture dataset.
 Uses Python, OpenCV, and MediaPipe.

 ## Technologies Used